 The images, when exposed properly, have great definition, contrast and detail.
 Surprisingly, going from f/4 on the 300mm to f/4.5 at 400mm gives me both extra reach and a tiny bit more depth of field, which is useful for birds in action.
 The weather-sealing has meant I have gone out in torrential rain and not worried about my set-up for a second.

-I do feel that Olympus built this lens to be as rugged and reliable as its counterparts and to deliver stellar performance, which it does in spades.
+I do feel that OM Digital Solutions has built this lens to be as rugged and reliable as its counterparts and to deliver stellar performance, which it does in spades.
 The images have proved to be easily good enough for my media work in magazines and for the national papers.

-The Olympus 150-400mm F4.5 TC1.25x IS Pro really is a case of you get what you pay for.
+The OM System/Olympus 150-400mm f/4.5 TC1.25x IS Pro really is a case of you get what you pay for.
 It’s an incredibly lightweight, blazingly fast-focusing, seriously sharp, highly engineered marvel of miniaturisation with an equivalent reach that ranges from 300mm all the way to 2000mm with a 2x teleconverter added.

-For stalking wildlife it is both subtle and small and I am sure this would carry over to sports shooting.
+For stalking wildlife subjects it is both subtle and small and I am sure this would carry over to sports shooting.
 The quality of the results has been easily good enough for publication, as well as for my ongoing commission for the National Trust.
-This lens now stays on my E-M1 Mark III or E-M1X all the time, and I look forward to travelling with such an easy to pack and carry set-up.
-Now we just need an updated body and sensor that can take the lens to its limits.
+This lens now stays on my OM-1 all the time making for an easy to pack and carry set-up, ideal for travelling.

-This lens is compatible with Olympus’s MC-14 and MC-20 1.4x and 2x teleconverters, which lead to a 1400mm equivalent lens at f/8 or a whopping 2000mm at f/11, still with full AF functionality.
+This lens is compatible with OM System’s/Olympus’ MC-14 1.4x and MC-20 2x teleconverters, priced at $350 / £310 and $430 / £399 respectively, which lead to a 1400mm equivalent lens at f/8 or a whopping 2000mm at f/11, still with full AF functionality.
 The converters are small, lightweight and genuinely useful.
 Indeed this level of reach is a game-changer: the 1.4x got me in close to a sitting hare, with the image quality nearly perfect.

 Put on the 2x and the results are surprisingly sharp, although diffraction will make a difference, as will heat haze over long distances.
 But I still managed to photograph a pair of barn owls from far enough away not to disturb them.
 Such reach can also be useful for extreme moon and sun shots, making them appear large in the frame and within the context of the landscape.